SRIT-CSE/SAFE-SHARING-ACESS-CONTROL-FOR-CLOUD-STORED-DATA/ajaykishore-506/readme.md

 <h1>Proposed System</h1>

 <li> We are proposing a hybrid encryption system that combines both SSE and ABE .
 The ABE scheme is employed in our construction as a device that enables effective sharing of the SSE key between authorized users.
-After examining the benefits and drawbacks of SSE and ABE, we suggest a solution that makes use of the finest elements of each method. </li>
+After examining the benefits and drawbacks of SSE and ABE, we suggest a solution that makes use of the finest elements of each method. to allow access control </li>